Last Updated on

 Several extensions for both Gravity Forms and Ninja Forms aren’t integrations with other products, but extra functionality in the form of advanced features.

-I can’t go through all of them here, but both share certain popular advanced features.
+I can’t go through all of them here, but both share certain popular advanced forms features.

 Conditional logic lets you create dynamic forms.